Chinley, Buxworth and Brownside: Historic

 Although highly rural which encouraged much land use historically for agriculture and pastoral farming, there is little evidence found of how the land was used prior to the Norman Conquest, which saw the wider area used as a royal hunting forest.
 Despite that restriction, some land was granted away and other areas given to small tenants in the following centuries.
 Other local industry during that period included some quarrying, with slate workings at Cracken Edge alongside Chinley Churn and smaller, later locations such as limestone at Crist and Barren Clough and sandstone along Hayfield Road.
 Coal mining look place to the west of the Churn area, from the 1700s into the 19th century.
 A number of mills were based on the Black Brook.
 As for labour in the middle 1800s, reported occupations included schoolmasters, mason, paper manufacturer, spinning and blacksmiths.

 Present

-There are several business types throughout the area mainly based at mill buildings and farm areas which reuse agricultural buildings and storage facilities, including plastics manufacturing, metal fabrication, pet bereavement services and pet care, holiday accommodation, stone masons, medical research and a water treatment facility.
+There are several business types throughout the area mainly based at mill buildings and farm areas which reuse agricultural buildings and storage facilities, including plastics manufacturing, metal fabrication, pet bereavement services and pet care, holiday accommodation, stonemasons, medical research and a water treatment facility.
 In Chinley there are some nucleated retail areas for small businesses, primarily along Lower Lane, with others on Green Lane.
 They cater to the local population with business types such as various food offerings, convenience store, postal services and home furnishings.
 There are public houses at Chinley, Bugsworth Basin and Chinley Head.